 How to Implement Effective Decision-Making

-Key Insight: A good decision is not just about the outcome but about the process.
-Explaining the rationale behind choices builds trust and alignment 6.
+Key Insight: A good decision isn't just about the outcome, but the process.
+Clearly communicating the 'why' behind a choice is just as important as the 'what,' as it builds trust and helps the team understand the bigger picture.

 10-Point Team Leader Duties Comparison